 If you feel you need a cellphone during your time abroad, consider a pay-per-minute phone, or a provider that offers short-term plans.

-Check out these resources below to consider what phone choices are right for your time abroad.
+Check out these resources to consider what phone choices are right for your time abroad.
 And remember there’s always Skype!

 - Student Guide: Communication Abroad